Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Evaluation

-In our experiments, we analyze ten high-profile OAuth-server libraries, among which four libraries are implemented in Javascript, and six are implemented in Java.
-All experiments are conducted on a Quad-Core Intel Core i5 computer and 16G of memory running on the macOS 10.15 operating system.
+We conduct all experiments on a Quad-Core Intel Core i5 computer and 16GB of memory running on the macOS 12.1 operating system.
+In what follows, we elaborate on the details of the setup.